Which organelle is found in both prokaryotic and eukaryotic cells... | Channels for Pearson+

 1

-Identify the organelles listed in the problem: Chloroplasts, Mitochondria, Nucleus, and Ribosomes.

-Recall that chloroplasts, mitochondria, and the nucleus are membrane-bound organelles, which are typically found only in eukaryotic cells.
+Identify the organelles listed in the problem: Nucleus, Mitochondria, Chloroplast, and Ribosome.
+Note that the nucleus, mitochondria, and chloroplast are membrane-bound organelles typically found in eukaryotic cells.

 Recognize that ribosomes are not membrane-bound and are responsible for protein synthesis.
-They are found in both prokaryotic and eukaryotic cells.
+They are found in both prokaryotic and eukaryotic cells, making them a common organelle shared by both cell types.

+Understand the function of ribosomes: they translate messenger RNA (mRNA) into proteins, a process essential for cell function and survival in all living organisms.

-Conclude that ribosomes are the organelle common to both prokaryotic and eukaryotic cells, as they are essential for protein synthesis in all living organisms.
+Conclude that ribosomes are the organelle found in both prokaryotic and eukaryotic cells, as they are crucial for protein synthesis in all forms of life.

 Watch next